What Medications Are Safe To Take During Pregnancy?

 Nausea medications

 For many women, nausea is just part of pregnancy.
 It is caused by the human chorionic gonadotropin (HCG) hormone and is most common during early pregnancy, within the first thirteen weeks.
 For women who do not have severe morning sickness, nausea and vomiting should dissipate after that time.
-There are many natural and easy remedies for nausea, including changing your diet and lifestyle, avoiding stuffy rooms, and munching on ginger candies.
-If these and other remedies do not help, or if you experience severe nausea for longer than thirteen weeks, it’s time to talk to your doctor.

-Safe medications for nausea:
+• Safe medications for nausea

 • Diphenhydramine (Benadryl)

-• Vitamin B6
+• A combination of Vitamin B6 and Unisom

 • Phenergan